nawfalCode/npmPackage/README.md

 # UUID with Prefix
-Adds bytes as prefix to the standared uuid
+Adds bytes as prefix to the standared uuid - RFC4122 v1 (timestamp-based).

 How to Install
 ------------